Iproniazid: History

 Iproniazid was originally developed for the treatment of tuberculosis, but in 1952, the compounds's antidepressant properties were discovered when researchers noted that patients became inappropriately happy when given isoniazid, a related antibiotic.
-Subsequently, adding a isopropyl chain onto isoniazid led to development as an antidepressant and was approved for use in 1958.
+Subsequently, adding an isopropyl chain onto isoniazid led to the development of iproniazid as an antidepressant and it was approved for use in 1958.
 It was withdrawn in most of the world a few years later in 1961 due to a high incidence of hepatitis, and was replaced by less hepatotoxic drugs such as phenelzine and isocarboxazid.
-Canada surprisingly withdrew iproniazid in July 1964 due to interactions with food products containing tyramine.
-Nevertheless, iproniazid has historic value as it helped establish the relationship between psychiatric disorders and the metabolism of neurotransmitters.
+Canada withdrew iproniazid in July 1964 due to interactions with food products containing tyramine.
+Despite its being swiftly withdrawn, iproniazid helped establish the relationship between psychiatric disorders and the metabolism of neurotransmitters.

-Although iproniazid was one of the first antidepressants ever marketed, dextroamphetamine (marketed as Benzedrine from 1935, for "mild depression", amid other indications) predates it; and herbs like cannabis and frankincense have been used traditionally for millennia for, among other things, altering mood, although it was not until 2012 that one of the components of frankincense smoke was found to have antidepressant effects in mice.
+Although iproniazid was one of the first antidepressants ever marketed, dextroamphetamine (marketed as Benzedrine from 1935, for "mild depression", amid other indications) predates it; and herbs like cannabis and frankincense have been used traditionally for millennia for, among other things, altering mood.
+It was not until 2012 that one of the components of frankincense smoke was found to have antidepressant effects in mice.